 Norway spruce have several particular problems.
 They’ve got a naturally droopy appearance, almost as if they’re sighing, and like other spruce trees, they readily shed their needles, Leopold says.
 They’re also not especially tolerant of shade, and when upper branches cast too many shadows on lower ones, the tree can develop a scraggly, uneven shape.
 “As long as Noway spruces are selected, they’re going to look that way,” Leopold says.

 The tree in New York City’s Rockefeller Center is donated, and it’s almost always a Norway spruce.
 (Anyone can nominate a tree; Rockefeller Center reports that successful candidates are usually at least 75 feet tall and 45 feet in diameter.)
-This year’s green thumb, 80-year-old Carol Schultz, told the New York Times that she had whispered words of encouragement to her tree over the years, planting the idea that it could make it big.
+The 2019 green thumb, 80-year-old Carol Schultz, told The New York Times that she had whispered words of encouragement to her tree over the years, planting the idea that it could make it big.
 Leopold suspects that Norway spruce keep showing up because the people who planted them, decades ago, didn’t know what they were signing up for.
 “They plant these beautiful little pyramidal trees in front of a window or doorway and don’t realize they’re going to become these monster trees,” Leopold says.

 The trouble is, once a Norway spruce is cut down, it starts looking pretty bad pretty quickly.
 The trees are often felled weeks before they’re installed, because it takes a while to lug them to the city and string up thousands of lights.
 Someone setting up a tree at home would probably make a fresh cut, and then balance the trunk in a little dish of water to stave off needle drop.
 At the scale of a massive Norway spruce, Leopold points out, that’s not really feasible.

 A balsam fir would make for prettier, more fragment tree option, Leopold says, with its tight form and “needles that will last until Easter.”
-Alas, on the East Coast, balsam firs top out around 40 feet tall, Leopold adds, and hauling taller balsam firs or other soaring varities from out west would be expensive.
+Alas, on America’s East Coast, balsam firs top out around 40 feet tall, Leopold adds, and hauling taller balsam firs or other soaring varieties from out west would be expensive.
 Landgren says that sparse trees are sometimes padded with additional branches to make them look a little lusher, and trees in public places are occasionally sprayed with fire retardant, which can incidentally “cement the needles to the tree.”
 Back in 2010, researchers from Nova Scotia Agricultural College and Université Laval experimented with ways to stifle balsam firs’ production of ethylene, a plant hormone that has been associated with needle loss—but Landgren suspects that wouldn’t be feasible in a big, busy space.